stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 * **[Partition][anc_partition]:** Choose the compute partition (e.g., `normal`,
   `gpu`, `owners`, `bigmem`).

-You also need to indicate the scheduler what your job should should do: what modules to load, and how to execute your application.
+You also need to tell the scheduler what your job should do: what modules to load, and how to execute your application.
 Note that any logic you can code into a bash script with the [bash scripting language][url_bash] can also be coded into an `sbatch` script.